Board & Managementmeet our management team

 Anna Guillan is a respected and highly experienced Non-Executive Director.

-Appointed as a Fellow of the Australian Institute of Company Directors, her extensive service includes Board Member of the Regional Growth NSW Development Corporation, Board Member of Hammons Holdings, Chair of Western Sydney Parklands Trust; Deputy Chair of Tourism Australia; Board Member of CareFlight; Board Member of Tourism & Events Queensland; Deputy Chair of Australian Tourism Export Council, and CEDA Trustee.
+Appointed as a Fellow of the Australian Institute of Company Directors, her extensive service includes current positions as Non-Executive Director of Destination NSW, Hammons Holdings, South Eastern Sydney Local Health District, Royal Botanic Gardens & Domain Trust and board member of Regional Growth NSW Development Corporation.
+Past roles have included Chair of Western Sydney Parklands Trust; Deputy Chair of Tourism Australia; Non-Executive Director CareFlight, Non-Executive Director Tourism & Events Queensland and Deputy Chair of the Australian Tourism Export Council.

-Anna has a strong strategic commercial background with demonstrated success across diverse sectors including Visitor Economy; Marketing; Resorts; Destination Planning; Aero-Medical; and Health Services.
+Anna has a strong strategic commercial background with demonstrated success across diverse sectors including Visitor Economy; Destination Planning; Aero-Medical; and Health Services across both state and federal government.
 She is also the Australian representative for Kerzner International, a leading international developer and operator of destination resorts.

 Clive Cachia is a corporate transactional lawyer predominantly focused on major infrastructure, logistics, energy and resources projects.
 He also provides specific regulatory and commercial advice to multi-national and domestic clients in these and other heavily regulated industries including education and agribusiness.
 Clive also advises established and growing corporations on incorporated and unincorporated joint ventures, in-bound and out-bound investment arrangements, corporate governance, offtake and logistics agreements and other service and operational arrangements.